swiftlang/swift-book/TSPL.docc/ReferenceManual/LexicalStructure.md

 The backticks aren't considered part of the identifier;
 `` `x` `` and `x` have the same meaning.

-A raw identifier is also surrounded by backticks, but allows for characters that are not permitted in an escaped identifier.

-A raw identifier may contain any Unicode scalar value except the following:
-- Backtick (`)
-- Backslash (\)
-- Carriage return (U+000D) or newline (U+000A)
-- NUL character (U+0000)

-Raw identifiers may contain whitespace, characters with the `Unicode.Scalar.Properties.isWhitespace` property, but may not consist of only whitespace.

-Raw identifiers may contain operators (see <doc:LexicalStructure#Operators>), but may not consist of only operators.

 <!--
 The paragraph above produces a link-resolution warning because of a known issue with ` in code voice.